SFU-Archives/digital-repository-utilities/README.md

 - OfflineImap: command-line utility for exporting email from an active system in `maildir` format.

-- **Resolution Calculator**: online app for calculating scanning resolutions for digitizing photographic materials (negatives, slides, prints).
-[Online app](https://sfuarchives.shinyapps.io/resolution_calculator/) | Documentation (AtoM Guidelines and Processing Resources site).
+- [Resolution Calculator](https://sfuarchives.shinyapps.io/resolution_calculator/): online app for calculating scanning resolutions for digitizing photographic materials (negatives, slides, prints).
+Documentation on AtoM Guidelines and Processing Resources site.

 - SFU MoveIt: desktop utility used by SFU department and private donors to create transfer packages as bags with transfer metadata.